dashotv/tvdb/openapi/docs/models/shared/seriesbaserecord.md

 # SeriesBaseRecord

 The base record for a series.
-All series airs time like firstAired, lastAired, nextAired, etc. are in US EST for US series, and for all non-US series, the time of the showâ€™s country capital or most populous city.
+All series airs time like firstAired, lastAired, nextAired, etc. are in US EST for US series, and for all non-US series, the time of the show’s country capital or most populous city.
 For streaming services, is the official release time.
 See https://support.thetvdb.com/kb/faq.php?id=29.

 ## Fields